 With his gift, Nahas aims to expand the program to new markets so that additional district councils, high schools, universities, and students participate; modernize and enrich UrbanPlan’s curriculum and teaching materials so they can be accessed through digital platforms; expand UrbanPlan for Public Officials workshops to engage more public sector leaders; and build staff capacity to deliver the program and assess its impact.

-To match Nahas’s gift to UrbanPlan, please contact Corinne Abbott, senior vice president, ULI Foundation, at email@example.com.
+To match Nahas’s gift to UrbanPlan, please contact the ULI Foundation.